-96The initial complement is expected to be defined and selected no later than Science Verification.
+&lt;sup>96The initial complement is expected to be defined and selected no later than Science Verification.

-97Or will come with additional, external, funding, capabilities, and/or expertise.
+&lt;sup>97Or will come with additional, external, funding, capabilities, and/or expertise.

-database iii) one or more "nightly co-adds" (co-adds built using the data from the entire night), produced and made available within ~24 hours, and iv) special deep templates, built using the LIPUBLICT best recently acquired seeing data, produced on a fortnightly cadence.
+DRAFT NOT YET APPROVED - The contents of this document are subject to configuration control and may not be changed, altered, or their provisions waived without prior approval. - DRAFT NOT YET APPROVED database iii) one or more "nightly co-adds" (co-adds built using the data from the entire night), produced and made available within ~24 hours, and iv) special deep templates, built using the LIPUBLICT best recently acquired seeing data, produced on a fortnightly cadence.